TheLocust3/Android-Recorder/README.md

 	All operating systems with a unix-based kernal?
 	NOT WINDOWS (Sorry!)

-To use this script you must have ruby installed and the Android ADT bundle
+To use this script you must have ruby installed and the Android ADT bundle:

 There are a million ways to install ruby so head over to https://www.ruby-lang.org/en/installation/ for details

-	To get ADB download it from http://developer.android.com/sdk/index.html?hl=sk and follow the instructions to install it ADB MUST be added to your path for this program to execute
+To get ADB download it from http://developer.android.com/sdk/index.html?hl=sk and follow the instructions to install itADB MUST be added to your path for this program to execute

 After you have completed the steps above just run the command: ruby AndroidRecorder.rb